The Designated Safeguarding Lead (DSL) is: Emma Shainberg and Karenza Dowker

 Keeping Children Safe Contact List

-If you are concerned about a child please contact one of the people on the Contact List below.
+If you are concerned about a child please contact one of the Designated Safeguarding Leads (DSL) below or the in the absence of the Cover Officer, Lisa Woodhouse (Executive Headteacher).

 We are able to provide facilities in school for the treatment of minor injuries.
 However, in some cases it may be necessary to send a pupil to hospital for treatment.
 It is essential that parents leave an emergency telephone number with the school so that they can be contacted without delay.